Skip to main content

 Brisbane Powerhouse, New Farm

 The iconic Brisbane Powerhouse is one of the most well-known venues on our list.
-It entertains residents and visitors with a variety of comedy shows, art displays, music theatre, and more.
+It offers comedy, art displays, and music theatre.
+It attracts performers, speakers, and entertainers from across Australia and around the world.
 Since 2014, Powerhouse has played host to some of the country's funniest personalities during the annual Brisbane Comedy Festival.

 PIP Theatre, Milton